-I was impressionable, and I was observing this.
-Just unhealthy.
-Adults with nothing to do, it must’ve been all that kind of hopelessness.
+I was impressionable, and I was observing adults with nothing to do, it must've been all that kind of hopelessness.
 The men were just doing what they felt.
 So the propensity of gambling among Japanese was prevalent and they had a casino-like atmosphere.
 And if you enjoyed drinking, well, they needed something to stimulate them, I guess.
-So they made this moonshine out of rice but it would make them very sick and they would throw up.
+So they made this sake but it would make them very sick and they would throw up.
 You could hear them coming home in the middle of the night.
-My uncle, he was doing that even in Topaz.
-He wouldn’t come home for weeks.

-But this was only a problem between people who were divided along the two ideologies, right?
+But there was only a problem between people who were divided along the two ideologies, right?

 Yeah.
 And you knew where they were from if you got into an argument, pro or con Japanese.
-There’s nowhere else to go, everyone lives in the same type of barrack, so you’re marked.
-There’s no security and so people were bursting in and people were beating up the guy or the husband.
+There's nowhere else to go, everyone lives in the same type of barrack, so you're marked.
+There's no security and so people were bursting in and people were beating up the guy or the husband.
 I heard that going around.
 And my dad, I think, was involved and that was the reason he was taken away from Topaz.
 I saw him get handcuffed and taken away as I was coming home from school.
-He looked at me but didn’t even acknowledge.
-It was just my mom and I who went to Tule Lake in Block 49 and he either went to Crystal City or Leupp.
+He looked at me but didn't even acknowledge.
+And my mom was just hysterical, just crying like mad.
+It was just my mom and I who went to Tule Lake in Block 49 and he went to Leupp.

 One day he came home and was released.
 He got into the same mode, teaching Japanese in high school.
 But there was an argument in the next block, with a crowd forming of people yelling at each other.
 I remember my dad going out there, too.
 He was relatively tall back then compared to other Japanese so he stood out.

 So, was he going around beating people up?